-The Neal A. Maxwell Institute for Religious Scholarship is an academic research unit at Brigham Young University comprised of scholars whose primary interest is the study of religious texts.
-Their work includes oversight of the following initiatives:
+The Neal A. Maxwell Institute for Religious Scholarship is an academic research unit at Brigham Young University comprised of scholars whose primary interest is the study of religious texts and traditions.

 Interested LDS readers can expect fruitful discussions of scriptures, answers to challenging questions, and assistance in becoming more devoted disciples.
 They can also benefit from publications about texts from other religious traditions in order to broaden their understanding and promote goodwill in their interactions with friends of other faiths.